Azure Miles Records ~ The Music of Michael Robinson

 Forest Regions was inspired by Javanese court music featuring the rebab.
 Here I have surrounded a kemanche with a wide range of gamelan sounds, including a deep gong.
 A shimmering flute provides a contrasting melodic color.

 The Angel of Ankara is an extended raga based on Chandra Lekha.
 The Turkish oud is the featured melodic instrument.
 After the opening alap, considerable interplay develops with the entrance of tabla and other Indian percussion voices.
-All of the compositions on this recording were composed in 1996.
+(I do not tune my percussion sounds in the Indian manner, and they also vary from the sounds of the actual Indian percussion instruments from which they are derived.)

 - Michael Robinson, December 1999, Lahaina